Carnot, Central African Republic: Civil war

 On 1 February 2014 Seleka withdrew from Carnot leaving city under Anti-balaka control.
 Local Muslims were subject to threats and attacks.
 More than 18 people were killed until 8 February.
 In July 2017 it was reported to be under control of security forces.
 On 27 December 2020 rebels from Coalition of Patriots for Change took control of Carnot.
 They withdrew from the town on 30 December after looting public buildings and burning voting cards.

-On December 2020, Carnot became the capital Mambéré Prefecture.
+In December 2020, Carnot became the capital Mambéré Prefecture.